derkork/tscnmerge/README.md

 git mergetool --tool=tscnmerge scene_with_conflicts.tscn
 ```

-This will start an interactive merge process using TSCN-Merge.
+This will start an interactive merge process using tscnmerge.

 ## What works